-Season the flour with salt, pepper, garlic powder, and paprika.
-Then add the flour mixture to a shallow dish or plate.
+Season the flour with salt, pepper, garlic powder, and paprika in a large plate.
 Dredge the chicken breasts on both sides into the seasoned flour and dust off any extra flour.

 ½ cup All purpose flour, ¼ teaspoon Garlic powder, ¼ teaspoon Ground black pepper, ¼ teaspoon Smoked paprika, 4 Chicken breast cutlets

 Heat a large skillet over medium-high heat.
-Add 2 tablespoon of butter and olive oil to the pan.
-Heat the butter and oil and place the chicken into the heated skillet.
+Add 2 tablespoon of butter, and 2 tablespoon of olive oil to the pan.
+Heat the oil and butter mixture and add the chicken to the skillet.

-Sear the chicken for 3-4 on each side until golden brown.
-You want the chicken to read 165°F with an instant-read thermometer.
-After searing, remove the chicken breast from the pan and set it aside on a plate.
+Sear the chicken for 3-4 minutes on each side until golden brown.
+The chicken should read 165°F with an instant-read thermometer.
+Remove the tender chicken breast from the pan and set it aside on a plate.

-To the same pan, add the minced garlic, and sauté until it is lightly brown and fragrant.
-Once the garlic is lightly browned, add the white wine to the pan.
+To the same skillet, add a tablespoon of olive oil.
+Add the minced garlic, and sauté until it is lightly brown and fragrant.
+Once the garlic is lightly browned, add the white wine to the pan to deglaze.
 Using a spatula, scrape up the bits from the bottom of the pan.
 Let the wine simmer for 3-5 minutes to cook off the alcohol and the raw wine taste.

 4 cloves Garlic, ¼ cup Dry white wine

-When the wine has cooked down, add the chicken broth and lemon juice.
+Once the wine has cooked down, add the chicken broth and lemon juice .
 Cook together and let the sauce continue to simmer for another 3 minutes.

 ¼ cup Chicken broth, 1 Lemon

-Lower the heat to medium-low and add the heavy cream and butter to the sauce.
+Lower the heat to medium-low, and add the heavy cream and butter to the sauce.
 Season with salt and pepper to taste, and return the chicken to the creamy sauce in the pan.
-Garnish with lemon zest and fresh parsley, and serve!

 ¼ cup Heavy cream, 1 tablespoon Salted butter, Salt, Pepper